 Pediatric Advocacy Clinic Seminar

-The Clinic fulfills the Law School's professional responsibility requirement for graduation applicable to JD students who matriculated in September 2015 and earlier, but does not fulfill the New York State Bar ethics requirement.
+The Clinic seminar fulfills the Law School's professional responsibility requirement for graduation, but does not fulfill the New York State Bar ethics requirement.

-For more information please contact Debra Chopp (firstname.lastname@example.org).
+For more information, please contact Debra Chopp (firstname.lastname@example.org).